sachdev27/hotel-checkin/rioo/ReadMe1.txt

 To save your time, please read the following instructions carefully!!!!

-¡ôImportant Notes
+ï¿½ï¿½Important Notes

-1. This interface supports the following development languages: C#¡¢VC¡¢Delphi7¡¢Delphi2000¡¢PB9.0¡¢PB10¡¢VB.net¡¢VB6.0 etc (each language in one folder).
+1. This interface supports the following development languages: C#ï¿½ï¿½VCï¿½ï¿½Delphi7ï¿½ï¿½Delphi2000ï¿½ï¿½PB9.0ï¿½ï¿½PB10ï¿½ï¿½VB.netï¿½ï¿½VB6.0 etc (each language in one folder).
 Please choose the language demo you commonly use to test and develop.

 2. Interface file is "LockSDK.dll", which will call all kinds of underlying database.
 Connecting with "LockSDK.dll" will finish the connection.